-Carat weight is another way to answer the question “How big is it?” when it comes to diamonds.
-A carat is a measurement jewelers use to calculate the size of the stone.
-Typically the larger the carat weight, the higher the price, because larger diamonds are more difficult to find and in shorter supply.
+Carat weight helps us to answer the question, “How big is the diamond?”
+A carat is a measurement that jewelers use to calculate the size of the stone.
+Typically, the larger the carat weight, the higher the price, because larger diamonds are more rare.

-The cut of a diamond varies greatly from one to the next, and the price raises or drops right along with it.
-The round cut is the most common cut, but other, more exotic cuts like the brilliant cut or cushion cut may drive the price up.
-This is because it sometimes takes longer to cut these complicated stones, and these cuts demand a higher quality stone to begin with in order to showcase the expected fire and sparkle.
+The cut of a diamond varies greatly from one to the next, and the price changes with it.
+The round cut is the most common cut, but other, more exotic cuts like the brilliant or cushion cut may be more expensive.
+This is because it takes longer to make more complex cuts and these cuts demand a higher quality stone in order to showcase the expected fire and sparkle.

-The shape is only one aspect of the cut, with the other being the quality of a cut.
+The other aspect of this C refers to the quality of a cut.
 According to the GIA, the cut of a diamond is graded from “excellent” to “poor.”
-This is the most difficult C for a regular shopper to wrap his or her mind around.
-Basically, each diamond shape has set proportions that it should fit into for maximum fire and dazzle.
-The ones that fit these dimensions rank higher up on the scale.
-The ones, however, that miss the marks rank lower.
-Shallow cut diamonds, even though they may look larger from the top, are an example of a less-than-perfect cut.
+This is often the most difficult grading factor for a regular shopper to understand.
+Each diamond shape has set proportions that it should respect in order to maximize its shiny qualities.
+The cuts that fit these dimensions rank higher up on the scale.
+For example, shallow cut diamonds, though they may look larger from the top, are an example of a less-than-perfect cut.

 Carat weight and cut are joined by clarity in properly reviewing a diamond’s quality.
-Stones are rarely perfect, even if the naked eye sees only luxurious flawlessness.
-During their formation, diamonds develop small inclusions and imperfections inside, and the presence of lack of these make up the third C of “clarity.”
+Stones are rarely perfect, even if it looks flawless to the naked eye.
+During their formation, diamonds develop small inclusions and imperfections inside, and the presence or lack of these are measured by “clarity.”

-Jewelers grade a stone’s clarity from the mightily rare “flawless” to “very very slightly included” all the way down to “included.”
-This scale offers a wide range of clarity grades, and the closer to flawless a diamond ranks, generally the higher the price tag.
+Jewelers grade clarity from the extremely rare “flawless,” to “very slightly included” all the way down to “included.”
+This scale offers a wide range of clarity grades, and the closer to flawless a diamond ranks, the higher its value and price.

 It’s important to note that even a slightly included stone can provide exquisite brilliance and make a bold statement.
-It won’t be as transparent, fiery, or expensive, as a stone graded as very very slightly included, however.
-Aim to buy as clear a stone as your budget can afford for optimum opulence and distinctive elegance.
+It won’t be as transparent, fiery or expensive, as a stone with a higher grade, however.
+Aim to buy as clear a stone as your budget will allow for optimum opulence.

 Finally, the fourth C of color comes into play.
-As with carat weight, most diamond shoppers are able to see if a diamond is nearly colorless or if it contains a hint of color.
+Most diamond shoppers can see if a diamond is nearly colorless or if it has an off-white hue.

-The color scale starts at “D” or colorless, and ends at “Z” which is a light yellow color.
-Diamonds on the lower end of the scale, especially “D” “E” and “F” are practically lacking in color, allowing the full impact of the diamond’s facets to fire and dazzle.
-The cost of these diamonds reflect their rarity.
-Folks on a budget may look at stones in the “G” “H” or even “I” color range to invest in a nice looking stone that’s a bit easier on the wallet.
+The diamond color scale starts at D, or colorless, and ends at Z, which is a light-yellow color.
+Diamonds on the lower end of the scale – especially D, E and F – are practically lacking in color, which enhances the diamond’s overall dazzle.
+The cost of these diamonds reflects their rarity.
+Buyers on a budget may look at stones in the G or H category to invest in a more cost-effective stone.

-Don’t get overwhelmed with the fine points of diamond buying!
-Visit Janvier Jewelers or call (302) 366-7448 and work with one of our experienced jewelry professionals to choose the perfect stone to fit your love, her lifestyle, and your budget.
-We have been helping future husbands make great jewelry decisions since 1975.
+Don’t get overwhelmed with the fine points of diamond buying, visit Janvier Jewelers or call (302) 366-7448.
+Our experienced jewelry professionals work with customers to choose the perfect stone to fit your style and budget.
+We have been helping couples to select engagement and bridal jewelry since 1975.